canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ## Deploying a workload on StorageOS
 Duration: 10

-Now to tryout your new StorageOS solution you can use a customised version of MySQL Wordpress Deployment from the Kubernetes docs.
+Now to try out your new StorageOS solution you can use a customised version of MySQL Wordpress Deployment from the Kubernetes docs.

 Run each of these commands to create a kustomization.yaml, mysql-deployment.yaml and wordpress-deployment.yaml.